cartoon-raccoon/cogsy/README.md

 `yay -S cogsy` _(or use your preferred AUR helper)_

+If anyone is willing to package the app for their own distro, please let me know and then go ahead.

 This app has been tested on Windows 10, Arch Linux and Fedora.
 Testing for MacOS is underway.

+_Note: Cogsy is still very much in development is still considered unstable._

 ## Setup
 The app requires some setup: To access the Discogs API, it requires a user token.
 To obtain this token, go to your Discogs account settings > Developers > Generate new token.
 Copy the generated string to your clipboard.